schowdhury671/melfusion/README.md

 ## :pray: Acknowledgements

-The codebase for this work is built on the <a href="https://github.com/declare-lab/tango">Tango </a>, <a href="https://github.com/haoheliu/AudioLDM">AudioLDM </a> repository.
+The codebase for this work is built on the <a href="https://github.com/declare-lab/tango">Tango </a> and <a href="https://github.com/haoheliu/AudioLDM">AudioLDM </a> repositories.
 We would like to thank the respective authors for their contribution.

 ## :mortar_board: Citing MeLFusion